ark1375/K-modem_Optimization/README.md

 For the original description of the K-Modem problem, check out the [Technical Details](TechincalDetails.md#problem_description).

 ### This Variation of K-Modem Problem
-_**Note**: This is a subset of the original K-Modem illumination problem and it is the actual problem that the code is written for.
-With little adjustments (check [Technical Details](TechincalDetails.md#problem_description)) the code can solve the original problem as well.
+_**Note**: This problem is a subset of the original K-Modem illumination problem and the current code is the solution to this problem.
+With some little alteration of the code (check [Technical Details](TechincalDetails.md#problem_description)) it can solve the original problem as well.
 The solution code for the original K-Modem Illumination problem will be included in future updates._

 Let **_P_** be a simple polygon consist of an outer shell (the outer walls) and zero or more holes (check the screenshot below).
 Given the number of k-modems available **_q_**, and the penetration rate **_k_**, what are the best coordinates to put the k-modems on, such that the maximum area of the given polygon is covered<br>